TwilioDevEd/voice-javascript-sdk-quickstart-python/README.md

    After re-running the script, the environment variables will be peramently set for your user account.

-4. Run the application, will run on port 5000.
+4. Run the application.
+It will run locally on port 5000.

    ```bash
    make serve